cs41X-turqouise/sound-map-mfvn/README.md

 Our Prototype Demo can be found at: https://docs.google.com/presentation/d/17nR4V9THk1xTVjOZWyIZTBRl1qa11qDYRpAd24uuBhE/edit?usp=sharing

+# Table of Contents

+Sound Map Board

+The Sound Map Board is a web application that allows users to create and share sound maps.
+Explore the local area of the Hampton Roads and listen to the sounds they offer and the sights users uploaded.
+This project is built using JavaScript, HTML, and integrates Docker for containerization.
+Google OAuth is used for secure user authentication, and MongoDB is used as the database for storing sound markers.

+What can be found below are:
+Getting Started
+Features
+Requirements
+Node.js
+Google OAuth
+MongoDB
+How-To
+Licenses

 # Getting started

 First, clone the repository.
 For example: git clone https://github.com/your-username/sound-map-mfvn.git